Core Pillar Article

 Dimension A: The Cognitive Friction Index (CFI)

 Not all hours of work are equal.
-A 60-minute task performed with high familiarity and zero ambiguity has a vastly different biological cost than a 60-minute task navigating legacy codebases or vague client demands.
+A 60-minute task performed with high familiarity and zero ambiguity carries a very different cognitive cost than a 60-minute task spent navigating legacy codebases or vague client demands.

 What is your current Cognitive Friction Index?